Trybnetic/paat/paper/paper.md

 time, sleep, estimation; which are described in more detail below).
 By doing that, we also want to facilitate the integration into existing packages and ecosystems.

-# Implementation and structure

-While *paat* can process multiday recordings of accelerometer data (see \autoref{fig:processing}), it has also been developed to use various functionalities in isolation.
-For that reason, the package is organized into different submodules according to the respective functions.
-The most important high-level functions are also exposed on package level to facilitate the usage of the package.
-Further, more low-level functions are included in the respective submodules and can be found in the package's documentation.
-In this section, we briefly introduce the respective submodules and their most important functions.

-## File reading

-ActiGraph's GT3X files can be read using the `read_gt3x` function which behaves similar to the IO functions known from pandas.
-However, it also provides the sampling frequency as this can be relevant for further processing.
-If additional metadata is required, this can be read either by setting `metadata=True` or using the `read_metadata` function.

-## Non-wear time

-To identify Non-Wear Time (NWT), several functions are implemented in *paat*: `detect_non_wear_time_naive` implements a very simple standard deviation based approach to NWT.
-The improved Van Hees NWT algorithm [@van_hees_estimation_2011;
-@hees_separating_2013] is implemented in the `detect_non_wear_time_hees2011` function.
-The `detect_non_wear_time_syed2021` function implements the CNN-based NWT approach proposed by @syed_novel_2021.

-## Sleep/Time in bed

-To detect the time in bed (TiB) the algorithm of @weitz_automatic_2024 is implemented in the `detect_time_in_bed_weitz2024` function.

-## Physical activity levels

-Physical activity level estimation as implemented `calculate_pa_levels`.
-It provides sedentary behavior (SB), light physical activity (LPA) and moderate-to-vigorous physical activity (MVPA) estimates based on a MVPA (`mvpa_cutpoint`) and a sedentary (`sb_cutpoint`) cutpoint.

-## Different metrics

-While *paat* has been developed with primary focus on Euclidean Norm Minus One (ENMO) based physical activity estimation, several other metrics have been included in the `paat.features` module as well.
-The Median Amplitude Deviation (MAD) [@vaha-ypya_universal_2015] can be calculated with the `calculate_mad` function.
-Brønd activity counts [@brond_generating_2017] can be calculated with the `calculate_brond_counts` and ActiGraph activity counts [@neishabouri_quantification_2022] with the `calculate_actigraph_counts` function.
-However, the latter function only interfaces the corresponding function from the agcounts package [@actigraph_llc_agcounts_2022] and provides a Pandas DataFrame in the same style as *paat*.

 # Use in research

 *paat* has already been used in various studies. @syed_evaluating_2020, for instance, developed and used the general